ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Basics.md

 ### Conditions / Aggregations / Raw

-Because by default the columns will be quoted, you need to specify when you want to make some kind of raw operation or call a aggregation function.
+Because by default the columns will be quoted, you need to specify when you want to make some kind of raw operation or call an aggregation function.

 ```php
 // SQL: select `name`, deleted_at is not null as is_deleted from `people`